-Our Board of Directors is soliciting proxies for the 2020 annual meeting of shareholders.
-This proxy statement, the form of proxy and the Company's 2019 annual report to shareholders will be available at www.envisionreports.com/POST beginning on December 9, 2019.
-On or about December 9, 2019, a Notice Regarding the Availability of Proxy Materials (the "Notice") will be mailed to shareholders of record at the close of business on November 26, 2019, the record date for the 2020 annual meeting of shareholders.
-On the record date, there were 70,718,547 shares of our common stock outstanding.
+The Board of Directors (the "Board of Directors" or the "Board") of Post Holdings, Inc. ("Post Holdings," "Post," the "Company" or "we") is soliciting proxies for the 2021 annual meeting of shareholders.
+This proxy statement, the form of proxy and the Company's 2020 annual report to shareholders will be available at www.envisionreports.com/POST beginning on December 7, 2020.
+On or about December 7, 2020, a Notice Regarding the Availability of Proxy Materials (the "Notice") will be mailed to shareholders of record at the close of business on November 23, 2020, the record date for the 2021 annual meeting of shareholders.
+On the record date, there were 65,880,093 shares of our common stock outstanding.